vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Wed Sep 27 01:57:49 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Thu Sep 28 01:57:37 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER